 Eleven States, including the States of the seven Heads of State and Government, as well as the European Union, announced national commitments within the framework of the Partnership to help advance gender equality.

-The Generation Equality Forum, which will be held on 7 and 8 May 2020 in Mexico from 7 and 10 July 2020 in France, will provide an opportunity for members to take stock of progress being made regarding these commitments.
+The Generation Equality Forum, which will be held in 2021 in France, will provide an opportunity for members to take stock of progress being made regarding these commitments.

 Individual actions of the G7:

 Individual actions of G7 Biarritz partners joint the coalition: